- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 - reprisals against protected objects.
 (GCI, art.
 46; GCII, art.
 47; GCIII, art.
 13; GCIV, art.
 33; API, arts.
 20, 51(6), 52(1), 53(c), 54(4), 55(2) and 56(4); CIHL rule 147 and arts.
 4(1) and (4) of the 1954 Convention for the Protection of Cultural Property in the event of Armed conflict);

-- attacks against civilian persons and other protected persons (API, arts.
+- attacks against civilian persons and other protected persons (providing that they have not lost their protected status), (API, arts.
 48, 51(2) and 52(2); APII, art.
 13(2) and CIHL rules 1, 33 and 44), and the potential loss of civilians’ protection.
 (CIHL rule 6));

 - attacks against civilian objects.
 (API, art.
-52(1); CIHL rules 7-10) and the potential loss of civilian object protection (CIHL rule 10);
+52(1); CIHL rules 7-10) ) (providing that they have not lost their protected status), (CIHL rule 10);

 - attack against cultural object and place of worship.
 (API, art.
 53(a); APII, art.
 16 and CIHL rule 38); • indiscriminate attacks.
 (API, arts.
 48 and 51(4); APII, art 13(2) (by inference within the prohibition against making the civilian population the object of attack) and CIHL rules 11-13);